tachyons-css/tachyons-box-sizing/README.md

 ```
 npm install --save-dev tachyons-box-sizing
 ```
-or download the css on github and include in your project.
+or download the css on github and include it in your project.

 ## The Code
 ```